 This is the biggest difference.

-As a podcast guest, you have 30+ minutes of dedicated attention to raise awareness of you and your brand, build trust with your ideal customers, and move them to action.
-It's very different from, say, a feature on Bloomberg or Forbes.
-While those placements do reach a large audience, those readers/followers cover a wide breadth of demos, meaning your placement could be wasted on an audience that isn't ideal for your business.
+As a podcast guest, your client has 30+ minutes of dedicated attention to raise awareness, build trust, and move listeners to action.
+That's very different from a feature on Bloomberg or Forbes, where a placement reaches a large audience but those readers cover a wide breadth of demographics, meaning coverage could be wasted on an audience that isn't ideal.

 Traditional media: A quote might be 15-30 words.
 An article might include your client for one paragraph among many sources.